6th (Volunteer) Battalion, Royal Anglian Regiment

 The 6th (Volunteer) Battalion, Royal Anglian Regiment was a part-time infantry unit of the British Army part of the Territorial Army (TA).
-Originally formed in 1971 from the expansion of many cadres, the battalion would eventually be disbanded in 1999 and formed sub-units in the new East of England Regiment.
-Today, the battalion's successors still form part of the Army Reserve (AR) component of the Royal Anglian Regiment's only remaining reserve unit, the 3rd (V) Bn.
+Formed in 1971 from the expansion of many cadres, the battalion was disbanded in 1999 and formed sub-units in the new East of England Regiment.
+Today, the battalion's successors still form part of the Army Reserve (AR) component of the Royal Anglian Regiment's only remaining reserve unit, the 3rd (V) Battalion.

 Formation

 On 1 April 1971 the 6th (Volunteer) Battalion, Royal Anglian Regiment was formed from the expansion of many cadres which had recently been ordered to be disbanded and reformed as new units.
-The new battalion was formed as the second part-time unit in the ever expanding Royal Anglian Regiment, the other TA unit being the 5th (V) Battalion.
+The new battalion was formed as the second part-time unit in the Royal Anglian Regiment, the other TA unit being the 5th (V) Battalion.
 After formation, the new battalion was organised as follows: